 Monitor aquarium water levels closely to make sure coral surface is completely submerged at all times (particularly with evaporation under aquarium lights)

-Avoid any coral maintenance activity that can potentially produce aerosols e.g. breaking, cutting, scrubbing (even with cold water), scraping, brushing and using boiling water or chemicals.
+Avoid any coral maintenance activity that can potentially produce aerosols for example breaking, cutting, scrubbing (even with cold water), scraping, brushing and using boiling water or chemicals.

 Avoid placing coral under powerful halide lights when out of the water.
 Halide lights used to sustain and raise new coral colonies can cause heat stress in corals that are out of the water causing rapid release of Palytoxin.